emfluencekc/wp-emfluence/readme.txt

 == Changelog ==

+= 2.6 =
+* Add integration with WP Store Locator plugin.
+If you have that plugin installed, you'll see additional options in the widget editor to add a Preferred Store to your signup form.
+* Add more filter hooks for developers to extend this plugin.

 = 2.5 =
 * Add discount code functionality: Provide one-off discount codes to new contacts with this new form field type!
 The settings page has a way for you to upload a long list of one-off discount codes that you create.